 Add at least one layer of ½ inch stones to the bottom of the storage container.
 You don't ever want the succulents to have the roots soaking in water.

-I added about 1 1/2 inches of potting soil to the bottom of this storage jar.
-Then stones which have a few purposes.
-Obviously, the look nice!
+I added about 1 ½ inches of potting soil to the bottom of this storage jar.
+Then decorative stones on top.
+The decorative stones have a few purposes.
+As an FYI, you can buy small quantities cheaply at most dollar stores!
+Obviously, they look nice!
 And, they help anchor the roots of the hens n' chicks when I water.
-Thirdly, they help keep the bottom of the battery operated candle dry.
+Thirdly, they help keep the bottom of the battery-operated candle dry.
 I've learned the hard way that if you put these types of candles on sand or dirt, they stop working.
 Putting the candle on a layer of stones really does help!

-Please take a look at some of my blogger friends creative projects!
+Please take a look at some of my blogger friends creative projects with this same glass container!
 Hope you enjoy them as much as I do.

-Click on the blog name or image to see more:
+Click on the blog name to see more: